Vietnam quarterly growth hits two-year high on exports, investment

 Data for September showed that exports rose 10.7 per cent from a year earlier while industrial production was up 10.8 per cent, it said.

-Foreign investment inflows in the first nine months of this year rose 8.9 per cent from a year earlier to $17.3 billion.
+Foreign investment inflows in the first nine months of this year rose 8.9 per cent from a year earlier to US$17.3 billion.

 S&P Global's purchasing managers index (PMI) for Vietnam manufacturing fell to 47.3 in September from 52.4 in August, the biggest decline in the indicator of the sector's health since November last year.